runemadsen/rune.js/index.md

 All shapes have a `vars` object that hold the current state of the shape.
 This is mostly done to separate functions and state, so you can use `.fill()` to set the fill color, and `vars.fill` to access the current color.

-Unless you know what you're doing, **the vars object should only be used to to read values**.
+Unless you know what you're doing, **the vars object should only be used to read values**.
 For example, here's how you get the current position of a shape within its parent.

 ```js
 var x = myShape.vars.x;